KonnieW/Springboard-Exercises/SQL/DB-setups-cheat-sheet.md

 8. cd into the main folder directory where the seed files are held but don't activate psql yet, instead type the seed command line
 9. seed a database file: psql < my_database.sql
 10. \c _dbname_ to connect to specific ones
-11. d to see the attributes and \dt to see the data without all the extra info
+11. \d to see the attributes and \dt to see the data without all the extra info, \d+ name_of_table will show you the constraints
 12. \d name_of_table to see info on the table itself
 13. SELECT * FROM _nameoftable_; to get data
 14. \q to exit and return to main terminal page